tidyparse/tidyparse/tidyparse-web/src/jsTest/cppCompletion/README.md

 `48 - p` projected tokens.

 In the production editor, Ctrl/⌘+Space invokes the grammar as the only user-visible C++ completion provider; clangd's public completion items are suppressed.
-The grammar still issues private clangd queries for semantic context.
-The provider runs only for that explicit keystroke, isolates the current same-line statement at the caret, and requests at most ten source-distinct terminal sequences in increasing exact token length.
+The provider makes the same single, cancellable `tidyparse/semanticCompletion` request used by the benchmark, only for that explicit keystroke.
+It isolates the current same-line statement at the caret and requests at most ten source-distinct terminal sequences in increasing exact token length.
 Ambiguous derivations and alpha-renamed fresh binders are collapsed; when the global-minimum slice has fewer than ten useful forms, the sampler inspects successive exact lengths until it fills the cap or reaches the finite horizon.
 Its edit range stops at that statement's semicolon, an enclosing `}`, or a trailing comment, preserving neighboring code.
-Semantic CFG construction and decoding run in a dedicated worker; document-version and cursor checks discard stale replies, while active LSP cancellation prevents obsolete context probes from queueing in WebAssembly clangd.
-Source lexical facts and exact-caret AST reductions are cached independently, and a context epoch prevents an in-flight request from repopulating the cache after diagnostics or text change.
-The browser path uses source, scoped clangd completions, and a bounded reduction of clangd's recovery AST; it does not call the benchmark's native compiler oracle.
-Like the benchmark grammar it completes at ANTLR token boundaries within the 48-projected-token finite statement horizon.
+Semantic CFG construction and decoding run in a dedicated worker; document-version and cursor checks discard stale replies, while active LSP cancellation prevents obsolete semantic requests from queueing in WebAssembly clangd.
+The browser path consumes the structured declaration DTO directly and does not call the benchmark's native compiler oracle.
+The semantic lane uses the 48-token finite horizon; an exact min-plus quotient of the generated full-statement syntax grammar handles longer prefixes without inventing identifier spellings.

 `cpp_statements.tidy` documents the broader single-line coverage target: qualified/template names with `<`, `>`, and `::`; pointers and references using `*`, `&`, and `&&`; calls and arbitrary